robertdebock/learn-terraform/ADVANCED/remote-exec.md

 ## Howto

-The example below adds a line to `resource_groups.txt` when the creation of the resource group is done.
+There are a few ways to execute commands on the remote host.

-### Inline
+### inline

 The `remote-exec` provisioner may need extra details on how to connect to the resource, you'll see them in the examples below.